Asynchronous, Option-Based Multi-Agent Policy Gradient: A Conditional Reasoning Approach: Conditional Centralized MAPG over Asynchronous Options

-Given the discussion above, we here propose an extended use case of our method: partially centralized learning.
-We bring this up as it is a useful learning paradigm but rarely mentioned in literature.
-In some realistic situations, there is not a central system to make decisions for all agents simultaneously, and the global information broadcasting for all agents can be sometimes costly and restricted by software or hardware capability (e.g. communication bandwidth and latency), especially when global information includes high-dimensional observations (e.g. images or point cloud).
-However, compared to broadcasting or sharing observations, sharing actions or \textit{options} is often easier as the option space is low-dimensional.
-In addition, knowing the high level decisions of other agents as conditions is sometimes important for local decision-making.
+In addition to centralized learning, our method can also be applied to another important use-case called partially centralized learning.
+In contrast to (fully) centralized scenarios where global states and observations are needed to make global decisions, partially centralized learning describes agents choose their options based on their local observations as well as conditioned by other agents' options.

-Formally speaking, {partially centralized learning} describes agents choose their options not only based on their local observations, but also conditioned by the other agents' options.
-In our problem with asynchronous option executions, we use multiple policies $\pi_i$, one for each agent $i$ for option selection.
-Similar to centralized learning, at time step $k \in k_{\tau_o}$, we formulate the option selection probability of each agent in $\mathcal{U}_k$ by conditioning it with its local observation $z_k^i$ as well as the currently executing options of agents in $\overline{\mathcal{U}_k}$, shown in Eq.~\eqref{eq:partial-cen}.
-In contrast to centralized learning, we conditionally select a local option for each agent instead of one joint-option for all agents.
+Partially centralized learning is useful in some realistic situations when having a fully central system is impracticable.
+For example, broadcasting global information for all agents can sometimes be costly and restricted by software or hardware capability such as communication bandwidth and latency, especially when global information includes high-dimensional observations (e.g. images or point cloud).
+However, by only sharing options instead of observations, partially centralized learning can be more efficient since the option space is usually low-dimensional.
+In addition, knowing options of other agents as conditions is potentially important for local decision-making.

-For agents in the set $\overline{\mathcal{U}_t}$, we can simply evaluate the option selection probability to be deterministic and equal to $1$, as it will naturally continue the ongoing option.
-In fact, this way the agent does not select a new option and thus does not contribute to the policy gradient update at this time step.
+Formally, we have multiple policies $\pi^i$, one for each agent $i$ for option selection.
+Similar to centralized learning, at each option step $t$, we formulate the option selection probability of each agent in $U_t$ by conditioning it on its local observation $z_t^i$ as well as the currently executing options of agents in $\overline{U_t}$.
+For agents in the set $\overline{U_t}$, we can simply evaluate its option selection probability to be deterministic and equal to $1$.
+This is because the agent does not select a new option but naturally continue the on-going option, thus does not contribute to the policy gradient at this option step.
+This is shown in Eq.~\eqref{eq:partial-cen}.

-\section{experimental results}
+\section{Experimental Results}